Why do I have to pay VAT and/or import duties?

 You can pay by means of a direct debit mandate with ongoing authorisation.
 The necessary documents are available at our collections department on 0032 2 752 7988 or 0032 2 752 7488 or send your request by e-mail to firstname.lastname@example.org.

-All information is correct at time publication and Federal Express Europe Inc accept no responsibility for information relating to third party contact details changing without prior notice.
-Belgian Customs make the final decision on all imports.
-Terms and conditions regarding your Federal Express Europe Inc invoice are printed on the reverse of the invoice.
+All information is correct at time publication and FedEx accept no responsibility for information relating to third party contact details changing without prior notice.
+Customs make the final decision on all imports.
+Terms and conditions regarding your FedEx invoice are available by clicking here.